Company Info

 Broken Pipe – HH2-Lot 19: The meter well was observed to be filling with water in September.
 Excavation found the leak to be between the street and the well.
 It was repaired without service interruption to other customers.

 New Service Connection Installed 830 S Harmony Heights Rd: When HH1 was developed, water service for two lots outside the development was included in the system.
 While the obligation was for two hookups, only one was installed at the time.
 Recent property transactions have resulted in the planned development of the lot to be serviced by the other hookup.
 After the owners requested the installation of a meter and paid the associated fee, the Water Co installed a valve in a well and a meter well and associated meter in September.
 Luckily, there was an existing tap to the main and it was used for the connection.
-No service interruption was required. - System Maintenance During 2023:
+No service interruption was required.

-New Service Connection Installed 710 S Harmony Heights Rd: The development of the property at 710 S Harmony Heights Rd required the availability of culinary water for the approval to build a home.
+• System Maintenance During 2023: New Service Connection Installed 710 S Harmony Heights Rd: The development of the property at 710 S Harmony Heights Rd required the availability of culinary water for the approval to build a home.
 Having water rights, the owners approached the Water Co about the possibility of having the Water Co provide culinary water in exchange for Water rights and a buy-in fee.
 On approval of the Board, the transaction occurred and a new connection to our system was made during October, 2023.

 Repair of 80K gallon tank overflow drainpipe – During the resurfacing of the 104K gallon tank, the overflow drainpipe of the 80K gallon tank was observed to be clogged.
 A camera was used to find the blockage.
 The blockage removal required a small section of the pipe to be replaced.
 In the process, a new clean-out port was installed.

-The inside of the 104,000 gallon tank was re-surfaced.
 A new 4″ drain line and associated valve, was installed on the tank.

 Broken Pipe HH1-Lot 10, December – During construction on HH1-Lot 10, the water main on the cul-de-sac was broken and repaired.